legop3/priuscan/README.md

 ## requested PIDs

+torque to can:
+(bytes count from 0 for use in cpp) byte A = byte 4 byte B = byte 5 byte C = byte 6
+byte D = byte 7

 battery current in amps:
   - equation: (A * 256 + B) / 100 - 327.68
   - A = byte 4, B = byte 5
   - request: 0x7E2: 0x02 0x21 0x98 0x00 0x00 0x00 0x00 0x00

+battery voltage in v:
+  - equation: (AE * 256 + AF) / 10

 cpp notes: